-Through this blog, I intend to share more about the true beauty of this small town, so the next time you consider this in your bucket list as well.
+Through this blog, I intend to share more about the true beauty of this small village, so the next time you consider this on your bucket list as well.

 This is a small village in Himachal Pradesh called Chitkul–The Last Inhabited Indian Village of India.

 I had never heard of Chitkul until then.
 But always wanted to visit Himachal.
 I think it’s one of the most scenic states in India.
 Friends recommend the more regular options of Shimla or Manali for the trip.

-But I always preferred visiting locations that go beyond the obvious.
+But I always preferred visiting locations that exist beyond the obvious.
 Destinations that have been far less traveled.

 And that’s how, during some preliminary research, I came across the Chitkul–the last inhabited Indian village on the Indo-Tibet border and a part of the Sangla Valley.
 It’s the last point in India where one can travel without a permit.